LeenNajjarOpt/Fraud-Detection/README.md

 alerts generated: **91.3% corresponded to real fraud**.

 ## Business interpretation
+- **Measured in money rather than transactions, coverage rises from 83.8% to ~96.8%.** Of ~$736k of fraud value in the test period, ~$712k sits in detected transactions and ~$24k in missed ones  detected fraud averages ~$590 against ~$101 for missed fraud.
+The model is strongest where the exposure is largest, which makes the remaining gap a scoping decision rather than a defect.

 - **Deploy as risk-prioritization, not automatic blocking.** Route high-risk transactions to human investigation; ~8.7% of alerts are false positives, and even confident false